Dawson's Creek: Production team

 The entire first season, thirteen episodes, was filmed before the first episode even aired.
 After the end of the second season, Williamson left to focus on Wasteland, a new show for ABC, but later returned to write the two-hour series finale.
 After Williamson's departure, Alex Gansa was selected as the new showrunner, but a production shutdown in addition to actors' unhappiness with the story lines at the start of season three led to Gansa being replaced by Greg Berlanti, who had been on the writing staff before Williamson's departure.
-Members of the series' writing staff would go on to create or write for other notable TV shows, including Gina Fattore (Gilmore Girls), Jenny Bicks (Sex and the City), Julie Plec (The Vampire Diaries), Tom Kapinos (Californication), and Dana Baratta (Jessica Jones).
+Members of the series' writing staff would go on to create or write for other notable TV shows, including Gina Fattore (Gilmore Girls), Jenny Bicks (Sex and the City), Julie Plec (The Vampire Diaries), Tom Kapinos (Californication), Mike White (The White Lotus), and Dana Baratta (Jessica Jones).